Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 a direct consequence of the decision that servers must be responsible for providing clients proof that their certificates are not revoked.
-If a server is not required to refresh its certificate, it can arbitrarily delay the client from learning about changes in its revocation status.
-This would be incompatible with requirement 2 since servers are not considered trusted parties.
+If a server is not required to refresh its certificate, it can arbitrarily delay the client from learning about changes in the certificate's revocation status.
+This would be incompatible with requirement 2, since servers are not considered trusted parties and should not be capable of undermining revocation on their own.

 **Revocation must be provided by the transparency system.** A CA can initiate revocation either by declining to sign new statements related to a certificate